isabelcosta/fourth-personal-website/src/posts/anitab-org-github-profile-readme.md

 I love this feature!
 So when I had the chance I created one for [AnitaB.org Open Source](https://github.com/anitab-org) community.

-I really like this feature because one thing I’ve learned from being involved with Open Source is that not all communities work the same way.
+One thing I’ve learned from being involved with Open Source is that not all communities work the same way.
 Each one has its mission, way of working, and contribution processes.

 **Welcoming every type of contribution is one of our core values**, as is [being beginner-friendly](https://opensource.com/article/21/8/beginner-open-source-community).
 Having a **README allows us to inform contributors of how we operate and how they can help us**.
 Now we can show what the community is about right when a contributor finds our organization page on GitHub.